CI-CMG/org-chart/README.md

 ## Contributing
 To contribute you can edit the "App.tsx" file.

+Entries aren't in any order, so things will be chaotic as you add.

 ### Adding an Entity
 In the meta_graph constant you can add a new node.